Displaying present location in the site.

 (1.2%)

-Excludes directors, executive officers (fiscal 2021–fiscal 2023), executive officers (fiscal 2024), contract employees, advisors, temporary employees and those seconded from NEC to other companies, but includes those seconded from other companies to NEC
+Excludes directors, corporate officers (until fiscal year 2023), executive officers (from fiscal year 2024), temporary employees and those seconded from NEC to other companies, but includes those seconded from other companies to NEC.

 (20.3%)